 Connect with your inner children at Tivoli Gardens.
 First opened in 1843, this amusement park makes for a whimsical date.
 As well as assorted roller coasters, it contains wonderfully romantic gardens, perfect for a picnic or a stroll.

-Read: Best Things to Do in Copenhagen
+Read: Best Attractions in Europe

 The best way to have a fling with a whole string of European cities is aboard a cruise.
 Browse our upcoming European itineraries and plan your next whirlwind romance today.